microsoft/BCUpgrade/README.md

+# Description
-# This project is not maintained any more.
+This project is not maintained any more.
 Please go to aka.ms/bccloudmigrationyammer to ask additional questions or to join the discussion

-# Description
+# Old Description
 This project contains:
 Powerpoint explaining the current upgrade process Example scripts you can use to test the upgrade